Lalita Shevde-Samant, Ph.D.

 Professor of Pathology and Director, Cancer Biology Graduate Theme.
 Associate Director for Education and Training, O’Neal Comprehensive Cancer Center

-Dr. Shevde-Samant is an elected Board member of Cancer Biology Training Consortium (CABTRAC), the national consortium that interfaces with institutions in the United States and the NCI’s Cancer Training Branch to develop innovative and multidisciplinary training mechanisms needed to produce the highest quality cancer scientists.
+In addition to her research grants, Dr. Shevde-Samant leads several active education and training grants including two NCI-funded R25 grants, the ACS Diversity in Cancer Research (DICR) PostBacc Fellowship Grant and the ACS DICR Summer Internship Grant.
+Dr. Shevde-Samant is nationally recognized for her efforts and accomplishments in leading cancer education and training.
+She is an elected Board member of Cancer Biology Training Consortium (CABTRAC), the national consortium that interfaces with institutions in the United States and the NCI’s Cancer Training Branch to develop innovative and multidisciplinary training mechanisms needed to produce the highest quality cancer scientists.

 Dr. Shevde-Samant is committed to expanding opportunities for the next generation of cancer scientists.
-She initiated an organized development of a program in the Metastasis Research Society (MRS) to train and mentor the next generation of metastasis investigators.
-This Early Career Ambassadors of Metastasis Research (ECAM) program has ~120 mentees worldwide who now interact with senior metastasis researchers for career development and fills a much-needed gap to foster the development of young investigators in the area of metastasis research.
+She conceptualized and developed the Early Career Ambassadors of Metastasis Research (ECAM) program in the Metastasis Research Society (MRS) to train and mentor the next generation of metastasis investigators.
+The ECAM program remains her legacy providing opportunities for leadership and mentorship for the next generation of young investigators in metastasis research.